ZisisFl/bitcoin-P2SH-scripting/README.md

 or UNIX Epoch time; other than the time locking the redeem script is equivalent to P2PKH.
 The second program spends all funds from this address.

+This project is based on the [bitcoin-utils](https://pypi.org/project/bitcoin-utils/) Python library

 ## Dependencies
+- Python 3
+- Bitcoin core node running

 In order to reproduce this project it is highly recommended to create a dedicated Python 3 virtual environment
 ```sh
 python3 -m venv bitcoin_venv